tarantool/tarantool/changelogs/unreleased/gh-7700-interval-arithmetic-across-dst.md

 * Fixed interval arithmetic for boundaries crossing DST (gh-7700).

-  We did not take into consideration the fact that as result of date/time arithmetic we could get in a different timezone, if DST boundary has been crossed during operation.
+  Results of datetime arithmetic operations could get a different timezone if the DST boundary has been crossed during the operation:

   ```
   tarantool> datetime.new{year=2008, month=1, day=1,